Artmines/qc-butcher/README.md

 RSG Framework Butcher, this allows you to take carcass of an animal to the butcher and get money & raw meat in return.

+MAKE SURE YOU ARE ON **RELEASE** NOT LATEST IN YOUR GAME CLIENT UNTIL I UPDATE THE MENU

 # Dependancies
 - rsg-core
 - rsg-menu